-UPDATE: Transitional Justice in Africa: The Experience with Truth Commissions
+UPDATE: Transitional Justice in Africa – The Experience with Truth Commissions

 By Charles Manga Fombad

-Charles Manga Fombad is a Professor of law in the Institute for International and Comparative Law in Africa (ICLA), University of Pretoria.
+Charles Manga Fombad is a Professor of Law and the Director of the Institute for International and Comparative Law in Africa (ICLA) at the University of Pretoria.
 He holds a Licence en Droit (University of Yaounde), LL.M. and Ph.D.
-(University of London) and a Diploma in Conflict Resolution (University of Uppsala).
-He was, from 2003-2006, Professor Honorarius of the Department of Jurisprudence, School of Law, University of South Africa.
-Professor Fombad is the author of 8 books and has published more than 60 articles in international refereed journals, more than a dozen book chapters as well as numerous other publications and conference papers.
+(University of London), and Diploma in Conflict Resolution (University of Uppsala).
+Between 2003 and 2006, he served as the Professor Honorarius of the Department of Jurisprudence, School of Law, University of South Africa.
+Professor Fombad is the author/editor of 16 books and has published more than 94 articles in international refereed journals, more than 62 book chapters as well as numerous other publications and conference papers.
 In 2003, Professor Fombad received the Bobbert Association Prize for the best first article in the Journal for Juridical Science.
-He was also awarded the Wedderburn Prize in 2003 for a paper that appeared in the "Modern Law Review."
-In two successive years, 2004 and 2005, he received a special commendation from the University of Botswana Research Awards Committee for research excellence.
-He has been a member of the editorial board of several international journals.
-He was the founding editor-in-Chief of the "University of Botswana Law Journal" and a Consultant Editor of the "BIAC Journal of Business, Management and Training."
-Professor Fombad has been rated by the South African National Research Foundation.
-His research interests are in legal history, delict (torts), media law, comparative law constitutional law, and international law.
+He was also awarded the Wedderburn Prize in 2003 for a paper that appeared in The Modern Law Review.
+He serves on several advisory board to national and international journals.
+He has written several expert reports as a consultant for international bodies including the African Union, the Max Planck Foundation for International Peace and the Rule of Law, the International Institute for Democracy and Electoral Assistance (International IDEA) program for Sub-Saharan Africa and East Asia, and the Swedish International Development Co-operation Agency (SIDA).
+For three successive years (2004, 2005, and 2007), he received the special commendation prize as runner up to the University Researcher of the year at the University of Botswana.
+(No awards were made in 2006).
+He was admitted as a member of the Academy of Science of South Africa in 2016, an associate member of the International Academy of Comparative Law in 2018 and has been a fellow of the Stellenbosch Institute for Advanced Study (STIAS) since 2013.
+Since 2006 he has been a member of the Executive Committee of the International Association of Constitutional Law and has been one of its four Vice Presidents since 2014.
+His research interests are in legal history, delict (torts), media law, comparative law, comparative constitutional law, and international law.

 Table of Contents